joshloyal/dynetlsm/README.rst

 dynetLSM
 ========
-Bayesian inference for latent space model of dynamic networks
+Bayesian inference for latent space models of dynamic networks

 Background
 ----------

 Latent space models (LSMs) are a powerful approach to modeling network data.
-The basic idea
+The basic idea is to embed a network into a latent Euclidean space such that closeness in the latent space increases the probability that two nodes form an edge in the observed network.
+In other words, we associate a latent .
+The generative model is as follows:
+    1 For each node:
+    2. For each edge:
+        ..image:: images/static_lsm.png

+In the dynamic setting we

+To infer group structure we

 Example